yearn/seafood/README.md

 # Seafood
-Seafood is a vault monitoring dashboard that simulates operations like harvests and allocation changes while tracking asset flows and APY changes.
+Seafood is a public vault monitoring dashboard that lets you simulate operations like harvests and allocation changes while tracking asset flows and APY changes.

 ![mechafish-md](https://github.com/yearn/seafood/assets/89237203/794251a0-6ef6-407a-a890-467e9a7b8225)